oritp/PBE/CDR/Server/README.md

 - **Server:** The file _server.js_ is the main file.
 This creates a local server and keeps it listening for a request from the client.

-- **Options:** The file _options.js_ contains the basic functions such as connecting to the database and sending responses to the client between others.
+- **Options:** The file _options.js_ contains the basic functions such as connecting to the database and sending responses to the client among others.

 - **Handlers:** There are 4 different handlers with the function of distributing the queries sent by the client and creating an SQL statement to communicate with the database and extract the requered data.